 Project design objectives

 The Sempergreen living walls are irrigated with a Sempergreen Plant Care System consisting of a wide variety of sensors to ensure all plants are appropriately and consistently provided with water and nutrients.
 The plant care system monitors the moisture content in the wall, adjust irrigation schedules accordingly and provides plants with microbursts of nutrients through the irrigation water.
 The system will be calibrated to a point where its wasting none of the irrigation water and the gutter will be there just for emergencies.
-The proprietary fully automated winter watering system continuously monitors the outdoor temperatures and responds to freezing temperatures with a customized watering schedule every day of the winter as plants need water throughout winter as well.
 All sensor data is being communicated with service technicians and alarm messages will warn the technicians of any inconsistencies giving them the opportunity to resolve an issue before plants are affected by it.

 Obstacles and challenges